-All transactions over any credit card network made with general-purpose credit cards, charge cards or co-branded credit cards issued by your institution, meaning that your institution owns the receivables.
+All transactions over any credit card network made with general-purpose credit cards, charge cards or co-branded credit cards issued by your institution, meaning that your institution owns the receivables reported in question 9 of the Institution Profile section.
 Include all purchase and bill-pay transactions made with credit cards used for point-of-sale (POS) transactions.
-Transactions may originate, for example, at a physical point of sale, via telephone, or via the internet.
-For this study, please follow these quidelines:
+Transactions may originate at a physical point of sale or remotely such as via mail order, telephone order, or online, such as through e-commerce or bill pay sites via an app or web browser.
+For this study, please follow these guidelines:

-Credit card network transactions include...

-- Network transactions made with Visa, MasterCard, Discover, or American Express branded credit cards.
-These include secured and unsecured credit cards - Network transactions originated in other countries with credit cards issued from U.S. domiciled accounts
+credit card network transactions do not Credit card network transactions include include Network transactions made with Visa, MasterCard, Discover, or American Express branded credit cards.
+These include secured and unsecured credit cards.
+Network transactions originated in other countries with credit cards issued from U.S. domiciled accounts Debit card transactions Prepaid card transactions Convenience checks Balance transfers Cash advances Co-branded card non-network ("internal" or closed-loop) transactions

-Credit card network transactions do not include...
+Credit card network transactions do not